 - Vehicle Ownership Documentation: Proper documentation establishes the buyer’s legal ownership once the title transfers.
 Required documents may include the previous title, a bill of sale, and identification proof.

 - Title Transfer Process: Transferring a title involves specific steps that ensure legality.
-Generally, both the buyer and seller complete the title transfer section on the title, sign it, and date it.
+Generally, the buyer and seller complete the title transfer section on the title, sign it, and date it.
 Certain states may require additional forms.

-- State Regulations: Each state has its regulations governing title transfer vehicles, which may dictate specific forms, fees, and timeframes.
+- State Regulations: Each state has regulations governing title transfer vehicles, which may dictate specific forms, fees, and timeframes.
 Familiarity with local laws helps streamline the process.

 - Electronic Title Transfers: Some states provide electronic title transfer options, allowing for a more efficient process.
 Buyers and sellers should verify if this option is available in their jurisdiction.